ElizabethGarrison/Interactive-Data-Vis-Spring2023/2_1_quantities_and_amounts/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

 ------------
+Updated the code to have labelled x and y axis as well as the title - had to margin the graph a bit smaller due to the y axis overlapping.